Rezonality/zep/README.md

 * Utf8 is not supported, and may not be, though the code has some placeholders for it as a future possibility
 * Vim mode is limited to common operations

-Though I have limited time to work on Zep, I do try to move it forward at our regular Code and Coffee sessions.
+Though I have limited time to work on Zep, I do try to move it forward at York Developer's regular Code and Coffee sessions.
+Zep was my 2018 project but has already proved quite popular, and I try to throw more features in when I can.
-There are over 100 unit tests for the Vim mode, and more on the way for the 'notepad'-like editing mode.
+There are over 150 unit tests for the editing modes.
 This project started mainly as an experiment and a learning exercise.
 I like the idea of a programmer building programmer tools for their own use, just as carpenters used to build their toolbox.

 Pull requests are appreciated and encouraged ;)